 Where reasonable and practicable, we will only collect personal information about you, from you.
 We will also take reasonable steps to keep your information accurate, complete and up-to-date.

-How Financial Masterplan uses the information & what should I know?
+How Strategic Financial Advisers uses the information & what should I know?

 We will only use your personal information for the main purpose we told you it was needed for, except where you consent to us using that personal information for another purpose, where the other purpose is related to the main purpose and you would reasonably expect us to use the personal information for that other purpose, or where it is permitted or required by law, or we reasonably believe it is necessary on health or public safety grounds to use the personal information for another purpose.